tophefo/IpCamera/README.md

 ## Reducing log sizes

 There are two log files discussed here, openhab.log and events.log please take the time to consider both logs if a fast and stable setup is something you care about.
-On some systems with slow disk access like SD cards the writing of a log file can greatly impact on performance.
+On some systems with slow disk access like SD cards, the writing of a log file can greatly impact on performance.
 We can turn on/up logs to fault find issues, and then disable them to get the performance back when everything is working.

-To watch the logs in realtime with openhabian setups use this linux command which can be done via SSH with a program called putty from a windows or mac machine.
+To watch the logs in realtime with Linux based setups you can use this linux command which can be done via SSH with a program called putty from a windows or mac machine.

 ```